***About molecular biology [HERE ]...it's an introductory page and with links to much other information within that web site.

 Specimen DNA/RNA quality is supremely important!
 Forensic TV shows have created somewhat of a myth that molecular techniques can flawlessly find the needle in the haystack from the crudest specimen imaginable.
 NOT SO!!
 There are many factors which must be executed or handled correctly that lead to success.
 These links are to pertinent text, below:

 - Patient BIOPSY TARGET, sampling and/or specimen "grossing".

 - Prompt/expert sample handling to get the maximum quantity & quality.

-- Histology sections needed for DX by H&E, special stains, & IHC.
+- Evidence line #1: Histology sections needed for DX by H&E, special stains, & IHC.

-- Histological sections for ISH morphological testing uses part of sample
+- Evidence line #2: Histology for ISH morphological testing uses part of sample

-- PCR or "grind & bind" assays overview (details below) for molecular testing:
+- Evidence line #3: PCR or other "grind & bind" assays overview for molecular testing:

 - Storing DNA for potential analysis

 - RNA recovery for rtDNA testing (Oncotype)

 - Quality DNA test sample component needed for PCR or MUTATION testing: